The Key to Happiness: 10 Essential Steps for a Purposeful Life

 9. Empathy

-One of the hardest things for us to do is to be able to relinquish the notion that we are not always right.
-Because when we believe so strongly that we are right and things don't happen as we plan/intended, we take on the "victim" role.
-But most often we are not a victim of anything but our expectation and choices!
+One of the hardest things for us to do is to relinquish the notion that we are not always right.
+When we believe so strongly that we are right and things don't happen as we plan/intended, we take on the "victim" role.
+But most often, we are not a victim of anything but our expectations and choices!

-Actively practicing empathy grants us the ability to bestow good will to others.
-And this is very important because I happen to believe that life has no substance without charity!
+Actively practicing empathy grants us the ability to bestow goodwill on others.
+This is very important because I happen to believe that life has no substance without charity!

-Therefore, we need to learn it is not our place to judge the less fortunate on their journey.
-Especially because if someone were to dissect every poor decision we've made, and put us in the consequence for those decisions, we have no idea how we'd be able to live with that or come back from that...
+Therefore, we need to learn that it is not our place to judge the less fortunate on their journey.
+This is especially true if someone were to dissect every poor decision we've made and put us in the consequences for those decisions.
+We have no idea how we'd be able to live with that or come back from that.

 So I remind you, it is our duty NOT to judge, but to walk through life actively willing to contribute to increasing the value of life for someone else.